Road to Ruin: The Transportation Fiscal Cliff

 Total state and local investment peaked at just under $6 billion in 2011-12.
 But that figure is falling to about $3 billion a year for the foreseeable future unless action is taken.

-To properly maintain the state highway network alone costs $7 billion a year.
-California is only investing $2 billion a year.
 As the California Transportation Commission warned in its 2011 Statewide Transportation Needs Assessment:

 “California’s transportation system is in jeopardy.
 Underfunding—decade after decade—has led to the decay of one of the state’s greatest assets.”